Mahmoud Hamshari

-Mahmoud Hamshari (محمود الهمشري; 29 August 1939 – 9 January 1973) was a Palestinian official who was assassinated by Israel in Paris, France, on 8 December 1972.
+Mahmoud Hamshari (محمود الهمشري; 29 August 1939 – 9 January 1973) was a Palestinian official who was assassinated by the Israeli Mossad in Paris, France, on 8 December 1972.
 He was serving as the representative of the Palestine Liberation Organization (PLO) to France when the incident occurred.
 He died in a Paris hospital on 9 January 1973.

 Early life and education

 Hamshari was born in a village, Umm Khaled, west of Tulkarm, on 29 August 1939.
 The family had to leave Umm Khaled in 1948 when it was occupied by Israel, and the depopulated village was absorbed into the neighbouring town of Netanya.
 He obtained a PhD in history from a French university.

 Pedagogic career and activism

 Hamshari worked as a teacher in Kuwait and Algeria.
 He was a member of the Fatah.
 He was tasked to organize the Palestinian students in Algeria and worked closely with Khalil al-Wazir, known as Abu Jihad.
 Hamshari returned to Palestine in 1967 and established the Fatah cells in the region.

 Hamshari was appointed representative of the PLO to France in 1968, being the first head of the Palestine office in the country.
 There he founded a branch of the General Union of Palestinian Students.
 Through the Union, Hamshari organized the visit of the Swiss film director Jean-Luc Godard to Jordan and Lebanon where he met with the Palestinian fighters in 1969.
 Elias Sanbar, a member of the Union, accompanied Godard during the visit.

 Hamshari was in office until 8 December 1972 when he was badly wounded in a Mossad attack in Paris.
 After this attack Sadegh Ghotbzadeh, an Iranian who became foreign minister of Iran, temporarily served as the PLO representative in France.